 As a result of a successful diversification strategy, the company was able to displace the two top global players, including Arcelor Mittal’s Stilton plant and Evraz’ Rocky Mountain plant, and established dominance in the North American market for steel rails.

-This strategy involves refocusing the business around a clear customer need, then realigning the cost structure and profit formula to the new value proposition.
+This strategy involves refocusing the business around a clear customer need, then realigning the cost structure and the profit formula to the new value proposition.

 The complexity of achieving both objectives at once presents a significant challenge even to the most advanced companies in innovation.
 In addition, each type of innovation presents its unique set of challenges.

-Exhibit 3.
-Challenges by Type of Innovation
+The Challenges of Innovation